Reusable Cloth Pocket Nappy

 How do I deal with poo?

-Our pocket nappy has an attached active charcoal inner but you may like to add a reusable or disposable liner if poop isn't ploppable yet.
-Most solids just roll off fleece so you may find it is not necessary
+Our pocket cloth nappy has an attached active charcoal inner but you may like to add a reusable or disposable liner if poop isn't ploppable yet.
+Most solids just roll off fleece so you may find it is not necessary.

-You want to get as much of the poo off as possible before putting your nappy into the washing machine.
+Get as much of the poo off as possible before putting your nappy into the washing machine.
+Full instructions are here.

 Do I need to soak my cloth nappy before washing it?

-What is the best way to rinse or pre wash my nappies?
+What is the best way to wash modern cloth nappies?

 My nappies are new, where do I start?